Fixed Price vs. Cost Plus contract - What’s the right option for your new home build or renovation?

 There are many factors to consider when undertaking a major home renovation or rebuild – and finding a reliable and trustworthy builder should be at the top of your list.
 Before we delve into the different cost structures that are offered by builders – Fixed Price and Cost Plus Contracts – it’s worth giving a little background into what’s currently going on in the Australian construction industry.

-With several large building companies going under in recent months, it certainly pays to ask lots of questions around cost structures when you’re looking for a builder.
-Bigger is not necessarily better in the case of selecting a builder, as many of the big construction companies (i.e. volume builders or project home builders) operate in a heavily saturated market driven by low profit margins, heavy discounting, and large volumes.
-They sign up lots of customers on Fixed Price Contracts, and when the cost of materials and labour rises – and construction periods blow out – these operators are left in a very vulnerable financial position (as are the clients who find themselves with a half-finished home).
+With a number of large building companies going under in recent years, it pays to ask lots of questions around cost structures when you’re looking for a builder.
+Bigger is not necessarily always better or safer in the case of selecting a builder.
+Many of the big home builder companies (especially project home or ‘volume’ builders) operate in a heavily saturated market driven by low profit margins, big marketing budgets (which your quote pays for), commission-driven sales teams focused on the up-sell, heavy discounting, and large volumes.
+They sign up lots of customers on Fixed Price Contracts, and when the cost of materials and labour rises – and construction periods blow out – these operators are left in very vulnerable financial positions (as are the clients who find themselves with half-finished homes).

-MILEHAM, like other truely custom home builders, operate in a slightly different market.
-As each project is unique, estimates and build costs are calculated for each specific project.
-Furthermore, we only take on a select number of clients each year to ensure each client is given the attention their project deserves, and that each project gets finished on time and within budget.
+MILEHAM, like other boutique and genuinely custom-built home builders, approaches build quoting differently.
+As each project is bespoke, estimates and build costs are calculated for each specific project - i.e. prices are not taken from a broadacre pricing sheet which has been generalised for mass application.
+Furthermore, we only take on a select number of projects each year, thus ensuring each client is given the unique attention their project deserves, and that each project gets finished on time and within budget.

 Before you sign on the dotted line with a builder, it’s important to take a look at the two main cost structures available, to ensure you know what you’re getting into.

-A Fixed Price Contract, the most common type of contract, is where the builder agrees to complete the project for a fixed dollar amount.
-This means knowing the exact cost of the project upfront, providing you with more certainty and predictability when budgeting for your new home or renovation.
+Also known as a Lump Sum Contract, a Fixed Price Contract is the most common type of contract.
+It’s where a builder agrees to complete your project for a fixed dollar amount.
+This means you’ll know the exact cost of your project upfront, providing you with more certainty and predictability when budgeting for your new home build or renovation.

-The builder assumes the risk of any cost overruns, including increases in material or labour costs during the building process.
-It’s important to note that the majority of banks in Australia will currently only lend money for residential construction projects when a Fixed Price Contract is in place.
+The builder takes on the risk (i.e. is required to absorb) any cost overruns, including increases in material or labour costs during the building process.
+It’s important to note that the majority of banks in Australia will only lend money for residential construction projects when a Fixed Price Contract is in place.

 What to look out for when entering into a Fixed Price Contract:

-2. Make certain that the contract specifies any potential extra costs or variations.
-A Fixed Price Contract should provide clarity on what is and isn't included in the contract price.
+A Fixed Price Contract should provide clarity on what is and is not included in the contract price.
 You may see these variable costs outlined as:

-4. Understand the builder's processes for variations.
-In the building process, variations may arise due to changes in design, or unforeseen circumstances.
-It's essential to understand the builder's processes for dealing with variations, including how they will be priced and approved by you, and the impact they may have on the building timeline.
+In the building process, Variations may arise due to changes in design, or unforeseen circumstances.
+It's essential to understand the builder's processes for dealing with Variations, including how they will be priced and approved by you, and the impact they may have on the building timeline.

-6. Know your rights under the contract.
 Make sure that you understand your rights under the contract, including the builder's obligations and your obligations as a homeowner.
 You should also be aware of any warranties or guarantees offered by the builder.
-Ensure that your builder is licenced, qualified, and eligible to offer Home Building Compensation Fund Insurance (which is required for all residential construction projects over $20k).
+Ensure that your builder is licensed, qualified, and eligible to offer Home Building Compensation Fund (HBCF) Insurance (which is required for all residential construction projects over $20k).

 Cost Plus Contract